Risa Olinsky - Trustee & President

 “Walking is incredible therapy, both physically and mentally.
 I walk because I can; and if the day comes that I can’t, I’ll be truly grateful I did, while I could.”

-David Ascher, a life-long cyclist, converted over the last five years to a long-distance walker after trying one of FreeWalkers challenging events.
-David has long been active in civic and charitable affairs, sharing his knowledge and wisdom on organizational matters.
+David Ascher, who was a life-long cyclist, now uses his long legs to walk long distances.
+David is also an Ambassador for another walking organization--Everwalk, founded by Diana Nyad, the long-distance swimmer and motivational speaker.
+David has been active in civic and charitable affairs for many years, sharing his knowledge and wisdom on organizational matters.
 He has designed bike routes for the American Diabetes Association Tour de Cure rides, and has been a Trustee of the Achieve Foundation of South Orange and Maplewood, a Member of the South Orange-Maplewood Board of Education, Secretary of the NJ Committee of the East Coast Greenway Alliance, and Secretary of Congregation Beth El.

 David is an attorney specializing in corporate law.
-His wife Joani, is a successful author of mystery novels.
+His wife, Joani, is a successful author of historical fiction and mystery novels.
 Both have been fostering Seeing Eye puppies for the last 20 years since their daughter, Shonna, got them hooked.
 David received a BA from the University of Buffalo, a Masters in Community Planning from the University of Cincinnati, and a J.D. from the University of Buffalo School of Law.

 Why I walk...